Skip to main content

 Sigma level indicates process capability.
 Higher sigma = better quality.
 Roughly: 6σ = world-class (3.4 DPMO), 5σ = excellent (233 DPMO), 4σ = good (6,210 DPMO), 3σ = industry average (66,807 DPMO).
 Each sigma improvement represents a ~10× reduction in defects.
 If the calculator shows 3.8σ, your process is between 3σ and 4σ, with DPMO in the 10,000–20,000 range.
 Use sigma level to set improvement goals, compare processes, and communicate quality performance to stakeholders.

-What is the 1.5σ shift, and should I use it?
+Why does the 1.5σ shift exist, and when should I include it?

 What is a 'good' sigma level for a process?